asiloisad/pulsar-select-list/README.md

 * `errorMessage: String`: a string that needs to be set when you want to notify the user that an error occurred.
 * `infoMessage: String`: a string that needs to be set when you want to provide some information to the user.
 * `helpMessage: String|Array`: content to display when help is toggled.
 Use `toggleHelp()` to show/hide.
 Can be a string or JSX array for rich formatting.
+* `helpMarkdown: String`: markdown content to display when help is toggled.
+Rendered using Pulsar's built-in markdown renderer.
+Preferred over `helpMessage` for simple help text stored in `.md` files.
 * `loadingMessage: String`: a string that needs to be set when you are loading items in the background.
 * `loadingBadge: String/Number`: a string or number that needs to be set when the progress status changes.
 * `itemsClassList: [String]`: an array of strings that will be added as class names to the items element.